Lose Weight and Regain Healthy Blood Sugar

 Protein-rich snacks between meals, including string cheese, yogurt, nuts, and seeds.

 In addition to eating healthy foods in the right proportions at the right times, people with diabetes should take medications as prescribed.

 One in three adults has prediabetes— a condition marked by high blood sugar levels that are not yet at the level of type-two diabetes but increase their risk for developing it over time.

-Losing weight is a great first step for overweight, obese or need to get healthier.
+Losing weight is a great first step for those overweight, obese, or need to get healthier.
 One in three adults has prediabetes— a condition marked by high blood sugar levels that are not yet at the level of type-two diabetes but increase their risk for developing it over time.